BLaurent/littlewebcorner_old/content/post/data-science-project.md

 For a data science project, it's a bit strange isn't it.
 We actually only know that we want to reduce scrap during the painting phase.

 So, we focused only on Data dictionary: the thing that you do need to understand, the schema and logic behind it.
-We Thought it was alright so let's code my friend.
+We thought it was alright so let's code my friend.

-So this project went several month like that, all about coding, and not really delivering value for the end user.
+So this project went several monthslike that, all about coding, and not really delivering value for the end user.

 # But who is the user of this product?

-We installed the server in the IT room 3 months late for a 3 months development effort this is significant.
+We installed the server in the IT room 3 month late for a 3 month development effort this is significant.
 We started the evaluation after that, and everything was alright until some design flaws emerge, still no real final user.

-After nearly 6 months of evaluation, we start talking about results, and possible extension to other plants.
-How much money did we saved?
-Does the quality improved after using the analytics results?
+After nearly 6 month of evaluation, we start talking about results, and possible extension to other plants.

+* How much money did we saved?
+* Does the quality improved after using the analytics results?

 We discover that nobody was using the app, and nobody understood the results it was giving.
-We talked to the head of digital, the guy that hired us, and we finally manage to talk to the right person, and define the usage with him.
+We talked to the head of digital, the guy who hired us, and we finally manage to talk to the right person, and define the usage with him.

 It was too late! and soon after this discussion we discover other things.

 The _real_ user at the end is the plant quality manager, who review on a weekly basis lines performance and define tuning of various machine to improve the performance of the line.

-The ideal application was meant to be used at one of many starting points for the weekly staff meeting with all the various production engineers.
+The ideal application was meant to be used as one of many starting points for the weekly staff meeting with all the various production engineers.
 Forecast curve was confusing and having a horizon of one day is not obvious to be seen as a forecast.
 Contributing parameters where not sorted by contribution weight.
 In the end we got many feedbacks for our application 2 months before ending the project.

 # We don't know what happen!